Scientists have proved one of Charles Darwin’s theories of evolution for the first time – nearly 140 years after his death.

 The research explored whether subspecies could be considered an early stage of speciation – the formation of a new species. van Holstein said: “The answer was yes.
 But evolution isn’t determined by the same factors in all groups and for the first time we know why because we’ve looked at the strength of the relationship between species richness and subspecies richness.”

 The research acts as another scientific warning that the human impact on the habitat of animals will not only affect them now, but will affect their evolution in the future.
 This information could be used by conservationists to help them determine where to focus their efforts.

-Van Holstein explained: “Evolutionary models could now use these findings to anticipate how human activity like logging and deforestation will affect evolution in the future by disrupting the habitat of species.
+Van Holstein explained: “Evolutionary models could now use these findings to anticipate how a human activity like logging and deforestation will affect evolution in the future by disrupting the habitat of species.
 The impact on animals will vary depending on how their ability to roam, or range, is affected.
-Animal subspecies tend to be ignored, but they play a pivotal role in longer term future evolution dynamics.”
+Animal subspecies tend to be ignored, but they play a pivotal role in longer-term future evolution dynamics.”